Sami3160/py-project/README.md

 Contribution

+Their are still some bug in program and minor issues related to indexes and typecasting and CLI.
+I hope you guys might help me to improve my code.
 Feel free to contribute to this project by creating issues, suggesting improvements, or making pull requests.
-We welcome your ideas and code contributions.
+I welcome your ideas and code contributions.